mozilla/pontoon/specs/0108-community-health-dashboard.md

 Data is available for each day, but aggregated by month in the chart.
 A tooltip showing the exact data at a given month appears when hovering over a chart.

-**Text for infobox**: How old are on average the suggestions currently unreviewed.
+**Text for infobox**: How old are the unreviewed suggestions on average at a particular point in time.

 ## Time to review suggestions